jlbali/typescript_node_react_crud/README.md

 - No elements are being shown when querying for the Todos, maybe they are not being saved.
 It does not seem they are being saved, when accessing the file.
 FIXED!!

+- Ofuscation issues that complicate debugging....
+How to turn them off?
+- Error with some undefined list, look at that.